hlubenow/emustarter/README.md

 - `-vol 10`: Sets the sound volume to a value of 10.
 What `10` means in this context, depends on the emulator.
 - `-nofs`: Don't use fullscreen mode.
-- `-nostart`: Don't start.
+- `-nostart`: Don't start the emulator.
 Just print the line to execute, then exit.

 License: GNU GPL 3.